polarxia/polarxia.github.io/_pages/about.md

 My research centers on the intricate interactions among clouds, sea ice, and radiation, and how these coupled processes shape polar climate change.
 More recently, I have focused on understanding the foundamental physical mechanisms governing polar climate responses under cloud-based climate intervention pathways.
 These efforts combine multi-platform observations (including ground-based measurements, satellite observations, and reanalyses), multi-scale modeling approaches (ranging from large-eddy simulations and energy balance models to Earth system models), and polar-specific theoretical frameworks.

+Please feel free to get in touch with any questions or interest in collaboration.